RAG4J/devoxx-2025-assignments/assignments/step_1_plain_java.md

 Start your journey with the next steps to test the built of the application and a dummy agent.

 ```
-> Start the application, open the chat page, and send a message.
+> Start the web-app application, open the chat page on http://localhost:8080, and send a message.
 > You should receive a dummy response.
 > In case of problems, go back to step_0
 ```